Interfin Bank: History

 In 2009, CFX Financial which was formed in 2006, was a publicly traded company on the Zimbabwe Stock Exchange.
 The rights issue was grossly undersubscribed and Interfin Merchant Bank was left with the equivalent of 40% shareholding in CFX Financial, unsold.

-As a result, Interfin acquired 40% shareholding in CFX Financial.
+As a result, Interfin acquired a 40% sharehold in CFX Financial.
 It then began a series of manoeuvres to acquire a controlling ownership interest in its new acquisition, through a share swap.
 The holding company was renamed Interfin Financial Services Limited, to reflect the new ownership.
 A reverse merger was executed whereby Interfin became listed on the Zimbabwe Stock Exchange under the slot where CFX Financial used to be.
 The trading symbol for the new bank holding company became: INTERFIN.

-Application was then made to the Reserve Bank of Zimbabwe and the Zimbabwe Ministry of Finance for Interfin Merchant Bank and CFX Financial to merge.
+The application was then made to the Reserve Bank of Zimbabwe and the Zimbabwe Ministry of Finance for Interfin Merchant Bank and CFX Financial to merge.
 The Zimbabwe Ministry of Finance gave its formal approval of the takeover.
 Subsequently, the Reserve Bank of Zimbabwe also signalled its approval of the merger of the two institutions.

 As of August 2011, the bank maintains 11 networked branches: